madbomb122/BlackViperScript/README.md

 **NOTICES**
-1. `Update.bat` is no longer needed.
+1. BlackViper is no longer releasing service configurations.

-Please Do not ask me when I will have the update for newer updates/builds.
+2. `Update.bat` is no longer needed.

 **Thank you**